TheFloatingString/bhx-4-python-simple/README.md

 - if/else statements
 - functions

-If you had fun with this workshop, feel free to try the [more advanced web development version of this workshop](https://github.com/TheFloatingString/bhx-4-python-web-dev), in which we create a web app that connects the fronend (HTML) with the backend (python).
+If you had fun with this workshop, feel free to try the [more advanced web development version of this workshop (part 2/2)](https://github.com/TheFloatingString/bhx-4-python-web-dev), in which we create a web app that connects the fronend (HTML) with the backend (python).

 ## Running Python Online